Dismember (band)

-Dismember is a Swedish death metal band formed in 1988.
-They split up in 2011 but reunited in 2019.
-Pioneers of Swedish death metal, Dismember is now considered one of the country's "big four", alongside Entombed, Grave, and Unleashed.
+Dismember is a Swedish death metal band from Stockholm, formed in 1988.
+They split up in 2011 and reunited in 2019.
+Pioneers of Swedish death metal, Dismember is considered one of the country's "big four", with Entombed, Grave, and Unleashed.

 History

-Formation and Nuclear Blast-era (1988–2002)
+Formation and Nuclear Blast era (1988–2002)

 The band formed in Stockholm in 1988.
-After a hiatus, during which several members joined Carnage, the band began recording in earnest in 1991 and released their debut album Like an Ever Flowing Stream that year.
-The album is today heralded as a milestone for the burgeoning Swedish death metal scene and established the band's fanbase, which was further bolstered by the controversy surrounding one song in particular, "Skin Her Alive".
-The song prompted an obscenity charge in the United Kingdom, against which the band successfully defended themselves.
+After a hiatus, during which several members joined Carnage, the band began recording in earnest in 1991.
+They released their debut album, Like an Ever Flowing Stream, that year.
+The album is heralded as a milestone for the burgeoning Swedish death metal scene and established the band's fanbase, which was bolstered by the controversy surrounding the song "Skin Her Alive".
+The track prompted an obscenity charge in the United Kingdom, against which the band successfully defended themselves.

-In 1992, Dismember released the Pieces EP, and the following year continued with second album, Indecent & Obscene, which featured their song "Dreaming in Red"; the "Dreaming in Red" videoclip was shown in MTV's Headbangers Ball.
-According to an interview with fellow Nuclear Blast group Benediction in metallian.com, Dismember and the said band got into a business dispute and eventually a fisticuff at this stage over tour arrangements and monies owed.
+In 1992, Dismember released the Pieces EP, and the following year continued with second album Indecent & Obscene, which featured the song "Dreaming in Red".
+The "Dreaming in Red" videoclip was shown on MTV's Headbangers Ball.
+According to an interview with fellow Nuclear Blast group Benediction in metallian.com, they and Dismember got into a business dispute and eventually a physical altercation at this stage over tour arrangements and monies owed.

-Like many of the other Scandinavian death metal bands, Dismember began softening their sound in the mid-1990s, with 1995's Massive Killing Capacity having more melodic approaches, which had a good public response.
-Nevertheless, they attempted a return to style with 1997's Death Metal, which ultimately became a sales disappointment.
+Like many other Scandinavian death metal bands, Dismember softened their sound in the mid-1990s, with 1995's more melodic Massive Killing Capacity getting a good public response.
+In 1997, they attempted to return to their previous style with the EP Misanthropic, which was a preview of the full-length album Death Metal.
+That album was released later in 1997 and became a sales disappointment.
 Their last album for Nuclear Blast was 2000's Hate Campaign.

 Switching labels (2003–2006)

-Around 2003, Dismember set a new path and signed for Karmageddon Records.
-In 2004, they released their sole album with that label titled Where Ironcrosses Grow which some thought sounds close to Hate Campaign and was inspired by Iron Maiden and Autopsy.
+Around 2003, Dismember signed with Karmageddon Records.
+In 2004, they released their sole album with that label, Where Ironcrosses Grow, which some thought sounded close to Hate Campaign and was inspired by Iron Maiden and Autopsy.

-They switched record companies again in 2005, signing to Regain Records, which bought the rights to their earlier albums as well and released them as luxury digipak editions.
-In 2006, Dismember released their seventh album The God That Never Was, which continued in the style of its predecessor.
+They switched record companies in 2005, signing to Regain Records, which bought the rights to their earlier albums and released them as luxury digipak editions.
+In 2006, Dismember released their seventh album, The God That Never Was, which continued the style of its predecessor.
 The band spent February on the road in Europe.
 In November 2006, Dismember toured Europe as part of the Masters of Death tour, with Grave, Unleashed, Entombed, and Exterminator.